bmordue/amzn-recs/README.md

 ## Docker

 Build a Docker image for this app:
+1. Build image (optional, if image already exists)
+Tag the image with the short commit hash of HEAD revision used to build it:
+`export COMMIT=$(git rev-parse --short HEAD)`
-`docker build -t amzn-recs-app .`
+`docker build -t amzn-recs-app:$COMMIT .`
-Run eg the `populate` script in a container using that image:
+2. Run tests in a container using that image:
-`docker run -it --rm --name populate --net=host amzn-recs-app node scripts/populate.js` or tests:
+`docker run --rm --name populate amzn-recs-app npm test` Or run eg the `populate` script in a container using that image:
-`docker run -it --rm --name populate --net=host amzn-recs-app npm test`
+`docker run --rm --name populate --net=host amzn-recs-app node scripts/populate.js`